alissaislam/unifi/README.md

+1.get dependencies:
+npm i
-1. build the project by:
+2. build the project by:
 npm run build
-2. you can run the server by:
+3. you can run the server by:
 npm run start
-3. to run it in dev mode use : npm run start:dev
+4. to run it in dev mode use : npm run start:dev